Job Costing Software for Small Contractors

 Step 2: Create the estimate inside the job

-Once the job is created, create the estimate from inside that job record.
+With the job created, build the estimate directly from that job record.
+Add:

 - Estimate title.